rsksmart/devportal-1.0/tutorials/ethereum-devs/port-ethereum-dapps.md

 Note that NPM is usually installed together with Node.js, so after installing Node.js, there's no need to install it separately.

-If you want to have more than one version installed, the most fuss-free way to install and manage multiple versions of `node` on your computer is [nvm](https://github.com/nvm-sh/nvm).
+If you want to have more than one version installed, the most fuss-free way to install and manage multiple versions of `node` on your computer is via [nvm](https://github.com/nvm-sh/nvm).

 ### Truffle Framework